conversationai/harassment-manager/docs/2_development.md

   be the server-side key created in [setup](1_setup.md) in GCP [Credentials](https://console.cloud.google.com/apis/credentials)
 - `cloudProjectId`: Your Google Cloud project ID
 - `twitterApiCredentials`: Your credentials for the Twitter APIs.
+For Enterprise Full-Archive search, Twitter will provide you with the credentials.
+All other API credentials should be available on the Twitter [Developer Portal](https://developer.twitter.com/portal) under "Keys and Tokens" for your app and project.

 All together, your config should look something like one of the two configs below, with the relevant credentials and key values replaced.